PSHE and RSE

 If a pupil is withdrawn from sex education, the pupil will receive appropriate, purposeful education during the period of withdrawal.

-Please see below the image for our PSHE/RSE vision statement, long term plan and progression of skills document.
+Please see below the image for our PSHE/RSE vision statement, long term plan and RSE vocabulary document.